Azure/Industrial-IoT/README.md

 This configuration batches as much OPC node value udpates as possible.
 The maximum IoTHub message size is 256 kB, which is configured here.
 There is no send interval requested, which makes the time when data is ingested completely controlled by the data itself.
 This configuration has the least probability of loosing any OPC node values and could be used for publishing a high number of nodes.
 When using this configuration you need to ensure, that your scenario does not have conditions where high latency is introduced (because the message size of 256 kB is not reached).

-#### Transport protocol cmparison

-To compare the transport protocols the test use a send interval and message size configuration of `--si 10 --ms 16384`.
-From the diagnostics side we are only interested in the average duration required to send a message (`avg duration to send msg`).
-Here are the different results:
-* HTTP: `avg duration to send msg: 101 ms`
-* MQTT: `avg duration to send msg: 71 ms`
-* AMQP: `avg duration to send msg: 71 ms`
-* AMQP over Websockets: `avg duration to send msg: 73 ms`
-* MQTT over Websockets: `avg duration to send msg: 71 ms`

-The HTTP transport is not a streaming protocol and requires setup for each packet, hence the higher average duration for a message.
-We are using "MQTT over Websockets" as default, since it has good performance and requires typically no changes even in very secured network environments.

 # Debugging the Application